olenaLa/Portfolio_DA/README.md

       Analyzes vaccination data and calculates the percentage of the population that has received at least one COVID vaccine.
       Uses temporary tables for data transformation and calculation.
       Creates a view to store data for later visualizations.

+## 2. Excel project: Bike Purchases Data Analysis
+This project contains an analysis of bike purchases using Excel.
+ ## Description
+   - Cleaning data into a new table:
+      Duplicates were identified and removed
+      Replaced unclear data
+      Age brackets are determined using IF statement with multiple conditions.
+   - Formation of Pivot tables for analysis:
+      Analyzed data on the dependence of purchases on gender, income, and commute distance.
+Visualizations are created.
+     - Formed a Dashboard based on charts from Pivot tables.